xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 ![image](./diagrams/forkvsclone.png)

 1. We will create **one GitHub repo for every lab**.
-This repo will contain the instructions, a code skeleton.
+This repo will contain the instructions and a code skeleton.
 Often, we will provide a collection of JUnit tests that will allow us to **specify**, **validate** and **grade** your projects.
 If you try to run the JUnit tests at the beginning of the project, most of them should fail (they might not even compile).
 Reading the code of the tests will let you know what we expect from you (the tests are an **executable specification**).

 2. You will **fork** the lab repo.
 Read this sentence again very carefully: we said **fork** and **not clone**.
 Forking the lab repo means that you will have your own copy of the lab repo hosted on GitHub, so that you can work independently.
 You will then **clone your fork** on your machine.
 Once again, what you are cloning is your fork, not the original repo.
 Got it?